-Since 1998, we have helped rehabilitate hundreds of injured and orphaned raptors, and have educated the public about their wild neighbors and the importance of raptors in the wild.
+Since 1998, we have educated the public about birds of prey and the importance of raptors in the wild.

 The Raptor Conservancy of Virginia is a nonprofit volunteer organization dedicated to:

 - Education of the public about raptors and preservation of their habitat; and,

 - Endeavoring to increase the wild population of endangered and threatened raptors.